portworx/px-docs/portworx-on-ecs.md

 title: "Portworx on Amazon ECS"
 keywords: portworx, amazon, docker, aws, ecs, cloud
 sidebar: home_sidebar
+meta-description: "Learn how to rapidly deploy persistent storage for your Docker containers running on ECS by using Portworx."
 ---

 This guide shows you how you can easily deploy Portworx on Amazon Elastic Container Service [**ECS**](https://aws.amazon.com/ecs/)